Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: Integrated Design Example

 \subsection{Classical LOPA Error}

 Classical LOPA ignores cyber attack probabilities altogether.
 For the given problem, it results in RRF = 113 as per (\ref{eq:LOPA-SPECIAL}).
 The minimum CLOPA RRF occurs for a perfectly secured safety system where $P[A_S]=P[A_{BS}]=0$, achieving RRF = 117.
 Therefore, the minimum error between LOPA and CLOPA RRF estimation is 4.
-The error gets worse as cyber attack probabilities increase.
+The error gets worse as security failure probabilities increase.
 For the given design point $P[A_S],P[A_{BS}]=(0.003,0.0426)$, the classical LOPA error is $e_{\text{RRF}}=378$.
 This is a significant amount of error that results in the design of a less reliable system that will not achieve the target risk level.
-Figure \ref{fig:Error-Contour} better illustrates the error increase with increasing the cyber attack probability $P[A_{BS}]$ for different values of $P[A_S]$.
+Figure \ref{fig:Error-Contour} better illustrates the error increase with increasing the security failure probability $P[A_{BS}]$ for different values of $P[A_S]$.
 For small values of $P[A_S]$, the curves show slow increase in RRF with $P[A_{BS}]$.
 As $P[A_S]$ increases, the RRF increase becomes exponential.
 A similar contour figure for fixed $P[A_{BS}]$ values could be generated.
-The design point for the case study $P[A_S]=0.003$ was chosen as a tradeoff between an achievable cyber attack probability value and a moderate rate of increase for the RRF.
+The design point for the case study $P[A_S]=0.003$ was chosen as a trade-off between an achievable cyber attack probability value and a moderate rate of increase for the RRF.
+The 3D plot for the error in RRF vs $P[A_S], P[A_{BS}]$ is identical to Figure \ref{fig:RRF-3d}, except by shifting down the 3D curve by 113, the LOPA RRF value, therefore it is omitted to avoid repetition.